glennschler/docker-debugnode/README.md

   docker rmi glenschler/nodejs-inspector:0.10
   ```

-2. Build the next image based off the above node-inspector image
+2. Add node application files to a new image based off the above node-inspector image
     * Must have a package.json
     * Docker file instructs NPM to install all modular dependencies
     * Next the local application files are added into the image